tornqvist/yeet/README.md

 think of the state object as a shared context which components can use to read from and write to.

-However, a component can only ever mutate it's own state, it can only read from the parent state, yet they are the same object – what?!
+However, a component can only ever mutate its own state, it can only read from the parent state, yet they are the same object – what?!
 This is achieved using prototypes.
 The prototype of a component's state object is the parent component's state object.